NKhaniDev/Sudoku/README.md

 ## Deployment
 To deploy a site on GitHub Pages, start by going to the repository's settings, then to the "Pages" section under "Code and Automation."
-Choose "Deploy from a branch" as the source, select the "main" branch, and save your changes.
+Choose "Deploy from a branch" as the source, select the "main" branch, and save my changes.
 The website's link will appear at the top of the page.
 Changes pushed to the main branch will automatically update the deployed site.

 ## Credits